-- 6.13 Bids must be made using the forms provided by the Council for that particular bidding round.
-An example of the likely questions is provided at Section 8, but it may be necessary to amend the form in any given year.
-The form will be designed to enable the assessment of bids against the eligibility and prioritisation criteria (see Section 7). - 6.14 The assessment is designed to be in line with national regulation and guidance on CIL Neighbourhood Portion spending, and to establish the funding reach, the community reach, and the community benefit of the proposals at a local level.
-In broad terms projects are more likely to benefit from CIL funding which provide or improve services and facilities and provide demonstrable benefits for the community now and into the future and which deliver maximum benefit for the CIL money provided. - 6.15 In line with these principles, the following should be noted: - a.
+- 5.14 Bids must be made using the forms provided by the Council for that particular bidding round. but it may be necessary to amend the form in any given year.
+The form will be designed to enable the assessment of bids against the eligibility and prioritisation criteria (see Section 6). - 5.15 We advise applicants to carefully consider the scoring criteria when preparing a bid; as we will use it to help determine how well the proposed infrastructure project delivers benefits to residents and businesses within Epsom and Ewell Borough. - 5.16 The assessment is designed to be in line with national regulation and guidance on CIL Neighbourhood Portion spending, and to establish the funding reach, the community reach, and the community benefit of the proposals at a local level.
+In broad terms projects are more likely to benefit from CIL funding which provide or improve services and facilities and provide demonstrable benefits for the community now and into the future and which deliver maximum benefit for the CIL money provided.

+In line with the above principles, the following should be noted:

+- a.
 Projects must be well developed at the time the bid is made.
 Organisations should be clear on the details of their projects, and bids should be based on robust evidence of the desired outcomes, the cost and delivery mechanism for the scheme.
 The bid must set out the full costs of the scheme and the proportion to be funded from CIL.
 Bid documentation should be complete, clear, and concise. - b.
 Projects must be for the delivery stage of a project, rather than for project development or feasibility work, which should take place in advance of bids being made. - c.
-Projects should benefit the community beyond the short term (more than 3 years).
-Projects must deliver new or improved immovable items of infrastructure, such as buildings and/or fittings and fixtures; bids for movable items which would have no guarantee of staying with the group long term, such as equipment or vehicles, will not be supported.
+Projects should benefit the community beyond the short term (more than 3 years). - d.
+Projects must deliver new or improved immovable items of infrastructure, such as buildings and/or fittings and fixtures; bids for movable items which would have no guarantee of staying with the group long term, such as equipment or vehicles, will not be supported. - e.
 Funding will only be allocated to capital projects, although associated revenue spending to maintain those capital items is also permissible.
-For example, staff costs will not be funded. - d.
+For example, staff costs will not be funded. - f.
 Bids that seek funding solely for maintenance works to an existing asset will not be funded through CIL.
 However, where a wider bid includes some elements of repairs and maintenance, and overall, the project would make the asset more robust and resilient to increased use associated with new development, such bids will be considered.
 As an example, resurfacing a worn path, parking area or sports pitch in the same material as existing would not be considered for funding.
-However, a project to resurface that sought to, for example, address drainage issues and/or use a more robust harder wearing material and thereby make the asset more robust to increased use would be considered. - e.
+However, a project to resurface that sought to, for example, address drainage issues and/or use a more robust harder wearing material and thereby make the asset more robust to increased use would be considered. - g.
 The Council is keen to spread the reach of CIL as far as possible.
 Groups and /or infrastructure that has not previously received CIL funding will be prioritised over those that have previously benefitted (see criteria in Section 7).
 The length of time since any previous CIL funding will also be considered.
 By the same token, the Council will not fund repeat applications for the same project.
 For example, if a previously funded project has gone over budget, or the brief of the project has been extended, CIL funding will not be granted to cover the additional costs.